CodenamesAICompetition/Game/README.md

 >>> import nltk
 >>> nltk.download('all')
 ```
-Installation for nltk on Windows:
+Installation of NLTK on Windows:
 * Head over to the [nltk website](https://pypi.org/project/nltk/#files)
 * Download the nltk file from the above link
 * Start a terminal and change into the nltk directory